-While prednisone’s effect on the lymphatic system isn’t well documented, the steroid treatment can cause significant facial swelling known as “moon face.”
+While prednisone’s effect on the lymphatic system isn’t well documented, the steroid treatment can cause the significant facial swelling that is moon face.
 Beyond ending steroid treatment or lowering the dosage, there aren’t any definitive ways to reduce facial swelling, although some, like Hyland, suggest facial rolling may help.

 She continued demonstrating how she rolls her face, admitting, “I don’t know guys, I try my best.
 I don’t know what I’m doing.”